 - Details about the employer

 - The date of the last violation

 A charge may be assigned priority if the preliminary facts indicate a violation occurred.
-On the contrary, a charge may be dismissed at any point in time if the EEOC concludes the incident did not violate the law.
+On the contrary, a charge may be dismissed at any point in time if the EEOC concludes the incident did not violate any of the laws they enforce.